py-why/dowhy/docs/source/gcm/user_guide/introduction.rst

 Note how the columns X, Y, Z correspond to our nodes X, Y, Z in the graph constructed above.
 We can also see how the values of X influence the values of Y and how the values of Y influence the values of Z in that data set.

+The causal model created above allows us now to assign causal mechanisms to each node in the form of functional causal models.
+Here, these mechanism can either be assigned manually if, for instance, prior knowledge about certain causal relationships are known or they can be assigned automatically using the :mod:`~dowhy.gcm.auto` module.
+For the latter, we simply call:

+>>> gcm.auto.assign_causal_mechanisms(causal_model, data)

+In case we want to have more control over the assigned mechanisms, we can do this manually as well.
+For instance, we can can assign an empirical distribution to the root node X and linear additive noise models to nodes Y and Z:

+>>> causal_model.set_causal_mechanism('X', gcm.EmpiricalDistribution())
+>>> causal_model.set_causal_mechanism('Y', gcm.AdditiveNoiseModel(gcm.ml.create_linear_regressor()))
+>>> causal_model.set_causal_mechanism('Z', gcm.AdditiveNoiseModel(gcm.ml.create_linear_regressor()))

+Section :doc:`customizing_model_assignment` will go into more detail on how one can even define a completely customized model or add their own implementation.

-In the real world, this data comes as an opaque stream of values, where we don't know how one variable influences another.
-The SCM-based  can basically help us to deconstruct these causal relationships again, even though we didn't know them before.
+In the real world, the data comes as an opaque stream of values, where we typically don't know how one variable influences another.
+The graphical causal models can help us to deconstruct these causal relationships again, even though we didn't know them before.

 Step 2: Fitting the SCM to the data